AKTanim/Mean_Shift_Image_Segmentation/README.md

 # Mean_Shift_Image_Segmentation
-### Proficiency of mean-shift algorithm for image segmentation
+### Efficacy of mean-shift algorithm for image segmentation

 This project was a part of my Computer Vision course at Maastricht University.
 It is an implementation and experimentation of the Mean-Shift algorithm for image segmentation.
 The following steps are performed: